Environmental Health & Safety

 Ergonomics should not be seen as a one-time effort, but as a continuous, on-going process used to optimize the working environment.

-One of the key aspects of the ergonomics program is identifying and educating employees who are at high risk of developing MSDs.
 Early identification of symptoms with prompt intervention helps prevent escalation of minor discomfort into more serious or chronic problems and injuries.
-Training on the following subjects is available through MyPath as well as Occupational Safety or the Center for Nursing Professional Development:
+Training on the following subjects is available through MyPath, EH&S, or the Center for Nursing Professional Development:

 The University’s Ergonomics Program is divided into two sections.
-Section 1 outlines the manner in which the University is working to minimize ergonomic-related injuries through management leadership, employee participation, job hazard analysis, training, program evaluation, and defining responsibilities.
+Section 1 outlines the manner in which the University is working to minimize ergonomic-related injuries through management leadership, employee participation, training, program evaluation, and defining responsibilities.
 Section 2 focuses on processes for minimizing ergonomic hazards.
+Lastly, there are multiple appendices designed to provide helpful information on specific subjects.

 QUESTIONS or COMMENTS?